 While it’s hard not to start to imagine yourself doing great things in your new role such as taking leadership of a new project or publishing research in a top notch academic journal, try to not let your imagination run away.
 You want to avoid setting yourself up for failure and disappointment.
 Be realistic about what you can expect to accomplish during you internship.
 Expect that you might find it more challenging to work with some colleagues, compared to others.
 Be prepared for a bit of disorganization, especially if you are working with a smaller less-resourced company.
 And be open to doing ad hoc tasks as they arise.

 Meet up with your supervisor

 If you can, meet up with your supervisor before starting.
 This will greatly reduce the nerves prior to commencing and will provide an opportunity for you to pick your supervisor’s brain.
 It will also allow for your supervisor to get to know you better, including your interests, aspirations and skills.

 Do a trial commute to your new office

 Last but not least, do a trial run to work.
+Even if it is a high school internship, you’ll be expected to be punctual and respectful of your colleague’s time.
 You want to make sure you know how long it takes to get to work every day so that you avoid arriving to the office late on your first day!